 - a.
 Connect oscilloscope to TP5. - b.
-Load a skew tape on the tape unit and perform the PE read skew measurement procedure given in steps c and d. - c.
+Load a skew tape on the tape unit and perform the PE Read Skew Measurement Procedure given in steps c and c. - c.
 Using the maintenance switch, run the tape forward.
 Measure the skew and verify the static skew is less than 100 microinches, and the skew jitter is less than 75 microinches. - d.
 Run the tape in reverse and measure the amount of skew.
 The static skew must be less than 100 microinches and the skew jitter is less than 75 microinches. - e.
 Replace the skew tape with a standard tape and perform the PE Read/ Write Skew Measurement Procedure given in steps f and g. - f.
-Set up the TX-1200 Tape Transport Exerciser (Part No. 00295) to write all ones on all channels. - g.
+Set up the TX-1200 Tape Transport Exerciser to write all ones on all channels - g.
 With the exerciser writing all ones on all channels on the tape, measure the total skew time.
 Verify the total skew is less than 150 microinches.